 Tulane University professors across different subjects are integrating artificial intelligence into their classes to better equip students for their future careers.

 Julia Lang, who teaches TIDE 1048: AI Unleashed and DATA 2150: Applied Generative AI, focuses on helping students use AI responsibly and understand its potential influence on their future careers.
-Lang is the assistant director for career education at the Phyllis M. Taylor Center for Social Innovation and Design Thinking.
+Lang is the associate director for career education at the Phyllis M. Taylor Center for Social Innovation and Design Thinking.

 Lang’s journey with AI in education began with TYLR 3000: Taylor Your Life, a career-focused course she founded.